top of page

 The verb 'overlook,' in the sense of failing to notice or observe something, has an interesting etymology.
 It can be traced back to Old English, where it was originally expressed as 'ofersēon.'
 The word is a combination of 'ofer,' meaning 'over,' and 'sēon,' meaning 'to see.'
 So, the etymology of 'overlook' essentially conveys the idea of seeing over or beyond something, but not catching the finer details or subtleties, which aligns with its modern usage when one unintentionally misses or neglects something in their observation.

-Quiz: Find the meaning of the verb overlook:
+Find the correct meaning of the verb overlook:

 Try Again!